ycrc/ycrc.github.io/docs/news/2024-02-milgram.md

 Additionally, all users are limited to 4 interactive app instances (of any type) at one time.
 Additional instances will be rejected until you delete older open instances.
 For OnDemand jobs, closing the window does not terminate the interactive app job.
 To terminate the job, click the "Delete" button in your "My Interactive Apps" page in the web portal.

 Please visit the status page at [research.computing.yale.edu/system-status](http://research.computing.yale.edu/system-status) for the latest updates.
-If you have questions, comments, or concerns, please contact us at hpc@yale.edu.
+If you have questions, comments, or concerns, please contact us at research.computing@yale.edu.